MicrosoftDocs/learn/learn-pr/student-evangelism/career/interview/includes/4-tech-interview.md

 ## Pre interview, take home assignment

 You might be asked to make a take home assignment.
-What's important to consider creating such a sample is that it should first of all solve the problem.
+What's important to consider, creating such a sample, is that it should, first of all, solve the problem.
 Most likely you will send the company a link to where they can find your assignment solution, like GitHub for example.
 Your solution should fulfill the following:

-- **Well structured code**.
-You should divide up the code into reasonable amount of files and components, nobody wants to see all code in one file.
+- **Well-structured code**.
+You should divide up the code into reasonable number of files and components, nobody wants to see all code in one file.
 Think if someone were to maintain this code, how would they want it structured.
 - **Linted**.
-Linting is the process of ensuring the code looks the same, the important part isn't whether you use spaces or tabs to indent code for example, it's that you are consistent.
-Tools should do this for you.
-You might not fai the assignment on this factor, but it shows you care.
+Linting is the process of ensuring the code looks the same, the important part isn't whether you use spaces or tabs to indent code, for example, it's that you are consistent.
+Tools should _lint_ for you, you shouldn't have to check every space, every semicolon etc. You might not fail the assignment on this factor, but it shows you care.
 - **Tested**.
 It's a huge plus if your code has tests, especially if you have parts of the code that might be tricky.
-Having tests here can also lead them to assess you as being a higher level developer.
-Usually beginner to software development have more of a focus on getting things to work.
-Testing is something that you pick up a few things into the career.
+Having tests here can also lead them to assess you as being a higher-level developer.
+Usually beginners to software development, have more of a focus on getting things to work.
+Testing is something that you pick up a few years into your career.
 By you having tests, you showcase maturity, which can lead to a better offer in the end.
 - **Instructions on how to run it**.
-This is a must have, double and triple check that your instructions are correct.
+Instructions are a must have, double, and triple check that your instructions are correct.
 You might get one chance if they can't run the code, or none.
 - **Does it solve the task**.
 The code should solve the laid out problem.
 - **Considerations**.
 Are there considerations you've made, which ones?
 Let's say the assignment isn't clearly written, by you making assumptions on what is meant, you can get a pass, even if you hand in code that solves the problem differently than what the interviewers had in mind. can it be optimized/extended, how in that case?
 - **Good looking GitHub README**.
-Build and run instructions should be a in a README file, if you are using GitHub.
+Build and run instructions should be in a README file, if you are using GitHub.

 ## Day before interview

-In the _before_ phase you can do a lot.
+In the before phase, you can do a lot.
 Practice various exercises for example, but probably more important, take care of yourself.
-Get some good rest, get some endorfins through a good exercise, drink plenty of fluids, eat slow carbs and so on.
+Get some good rest, get some endorphins through a good exercise, drink plenty of fluids, eat slow carbs and so on.
 Prepare like you would a race, after all, it's a kind of race where the goal is a great future.

 ## Interview day